-Q1.
+Jandel Crutchfield Angel Hidalgo 1.
 Have you taught in a public school?
 If so, explain.
 If not, what experience qualifies you to hold this position?
-I've served for 8 years as a school social worker in K-12 public schools.
+I've served for 8 years as a school social worker in K-12 public Yes, I have more than 20 years of teaching experience at all levels. schools.
 I helped to fill the gaps where students, parents, teachers, and leaders needed to find solutions to problems with student performance, discipline, and mental health.
 To accomplish this, I built coalitions between families, teachers, students, and leaders to achieve student goals.
 I found community and business resources to help students and families.
 I helped train staff on methods to address common emotional and behavioral challenges and intervened to support in their classrooms.
 I have implemented interventions around problem solving and mental health with students one on one, small group, and at the entire school level.
 That was some of the most rewarding work of my professional career.
 As a board member I would similarly listen to all of these stakeholders and build coalitions for positive outcomes.
 Not only do I understand the need to address both physical and mental well-being of our students, but I also have implemented mental health interventions in my career.

-Q2.
-If you have children, where do/did they attend school in public school, private school, charter school, or homeschool?
-My son is a 6th grader at Donna Shepard Leadership Academy in the Two Way Dual Language Program and my daughter is a 4th grade in the TWDL program at Erma Nash.
+2. If you have children, where do/did they attend school in public school, private school, charter school, or homeschool?
+My son is a 6th grader at Donna Shepard Leadership Academy in the Yes, I do have a child.
+She attended Fort Worth ISD and it was a public school.

+Two Way Dual Language Program and my daughter is a 4th grade in the TWDL program at Erma Nash.
 We have been in the district 6 years, when I moved here for my job as a professor at the UT Arlington in the School of Social Work.

-Q3.
-What is your vision for education in our district & community?
+3. What is your vision for education in our district/community?

 I hope to help Mansfield ISD Go For The W.I.N.
 The letters W.I.N. represent my 3 priorities.